Commander-in-Chief, Home Forces

 Commander-in-Chief, Home Forces was a senior officer in the British Army during the First and Second World Wars.
 The role of the appointment was firstly to oversee the training and equipment of formations in preparation for their deployment overseas, and secondly, to command the forces required to defend the United Kingdom against an enemy incursion or invasion.

 The First World War

-The post was created for Field Marshal John French, 1st Earl of Ypres in December 1915, after his enforced resignation as the Commander-in-Chief of the British Expeditionary Force in the aftermath of the Battle of Loos.
+The post was created for Field Marshal Sir John French in December 1915, after his enforced resignation as the Commander-in-Chief of the British Expeditionary Force in the aftermath of the Battle of Loos.
 Bitterly disappointed, Lord French regarded the appointment as a demotion.
 Despite this, he energetically restructured the system of military training, drew up plans to defend the country against a German invasion and devised the first British air defence system, so that incoming Zeppelins and bombers could be tracked and countered by fighters and anti-aircraft artillery.

+In February 1918, following a series of policy disputes with the prime minister, David Lloyd George, Sir William Robertson was forced to resign as Chief of the Imperial General Staff and was given the Home Forces role.
+Like the appointment of French, this was regarded as a demotion.

+In April 1919, despite the end of hostilities, Lord Haig was appointed to the role by Winston Churchill, the newly appointed Secretary of State for War, who hoped that Haig would use the army to suppress the domestic civil unrest which he believed was imminent; however Haig refused to allow his troops "to act as policemen".
+The post was abolished in January 1920.